 Our flash consists of flash-based memory, controllers and firmware and other components.
 Substantially all of our flash-based memory is obtained from our joint ventures with Kioxia, which provide us with leading-edge, high-quality and low-cost flash memory wafers.
 While substantially all of our flash memory supply utilized for our products are purchased from these ventures, from time to time, we also purchase flash memory from other flash manufacturers.
 Controllers are primarily designed in-house and manufactured by third-party foundries or acquired from third-party suppliers.
-Our assembly and test operations comprise in-house assembly and test facilities located in Penang, Malaysia and other contract manufacturers, and the assembly and test facilities and manufacturing partners provide flexibility and give us access to increased production capacity.
+Our assembly and test operations comprise in-house assembly and test facilities located in Penang, Malaysia and other contract manufacturers, and the assembly and test facilities and operated by the SDSS Venture.
+The SDSS Venture is 20% owned by Sandisk and 80% owned by JCET.
+We believe the use of our in-house assembly and test facilities and manufacturing partners provide flexibility and give us access to increased production capacity.